 Create Level Prompts

 AI at the Create level is most useful as a collaborator, not a producer.
-The best Create prompts use AI to generate constraints, criteria, or starting points that pupils then work with.
-Giving pupils the AI's first attempt and asking them to improve it also sits firmly at Create level.
+The best Create prompts use AI to generate constraints, criteria, or starting points that learners then work with.
+Giving learners the AI's first attempt and asking them to improve it also sits firmly at Create level.

 Prompt templates: